calculquebec/cq-formation-cip201/doc/en/monitoring/interactive-sessions.rst

 .. note::

-    Previously, we saw that the ``srun`` command is necessary to run MPI program. ``srun`` can also be used with any other program, serial or parallel, multi-threaded or MPI.
+    Previously, we saw that the ``srun`` command is necessary to run MPI programs. ``srun`` can also be used with any other program, serial or parallel, multi-threaded or MPI.

 3. Test different numbers of CPU cores